 Do not chill the dough.
 You will need it about room temperature for easier piping.

 If you have ever made a Spritz cookie before, this dough should be exactly the same as that.
 Like in here and here.
 Piping it through a large star tip should be the same experience as using a cookie press.
 This a basic recipe, with no major alterations.
-If you end up adding more liquid the cookies will definitely spread and you will not have a defined shape.

 I would make the chocolate dough separately and not try to divide one recipe into three.
 If you do so the proportions will be off and the cookies will spread.